Discover our villas

 Our exclusive collection of luxury villa rentals

-Villanovo has a wide choice of luxury villas on the Costa Brava, from the French border to the famous seaside resort of Lloret de Mar, via Begur, Llafranc, Cadaqués, Tamariu - near one of the biggest residential marinas in the world: Empuriabrava.
-We've selected the best villas with a tennis court, villas with swimming pools and those with direct access to the Mediterranean Sea, so you can enjoy a holiday that's equally calm and close to things to do.
+Villanovo offers a wide selection of properties in the Costa Brava, from the Bay of Roses to Lloret de Mar, via Begur, Cadaqués, Tamariu and our elegant villas in Llafranc, near Empuriabrava.
+We've selected the best villas with a tennis court, villas with direct access to the Mediterranean Sea and swimming pools, so you can enjoy a holiday that's equally calm and close to things to do.

 Visit the Costa Brava: A unique, tailor-made holiday